-Hives also known by their medical term as Urticaria occurs in 15-20% of people during their lifetime.
+Hives, also known by their medical term as Urticaria, occur in 15-20% of people during their lifetime.
 Hives present as red, juicy, itchy elevations of varying shapes and sizes the skin that last less than 24 hours and do not leave any residual trace of change on the skin.

 How long do hives last?